-The Case Manager for Student Outreach and Support serves as a non-confidential case manager for students.
-The incumbent lives on campus and works with students, especially students of color and international students, to meet academic expectations and navigate college administrative processes.
-The Case Manager refers students to appropriate college and community resources and advocates for student needs.
-The incumbent responds to inquiries from students, faculty, staff, parents, and members of the community.
-The Case Manager serves on the College’s Behavior Intervention Team and is an integral member of the Student Affairs division, providing operational support for programs and services under a cross-functional team strategy; the position is part of the residence life on-call team.
+The Student Support Coordinator serves as a non-confidential case manager and coordinator of personal and academic support for students.
+The incumbent works with students to help them understand and meet academic expectations and navigate college administrative processes.
+The Coordinator refers students to appropriate college and community resources and advocates for student needs.
+The incumbent responds to inquiries from students, faculty, staff and parents.
+The Coordinator serves on the College’s Behavior Intervention Team and is an integral member of the Student Affairs division, providing operational support for programs and services under a cross-functional team strategy.

-The Case Manager reports to the Dean of Students, collaborates with Student Affairs staff and supervises student interns and/or employees, as assigned.
+The Coordinator reports to the Dean of Students, collaborates with Student Affairs staff and supervises student interns and/or employees, as assigned.
 Responsibilities include:

 As a Student Affairs Cross-Functional Team Member:

-· Support the Student Affairs team by carrying-out agreed upon assignments under the leadership of fellow team members.
+- Support the Student Affairs team by carrying-out assignments made by fellow team members.

 - Participate in new student orientation and other activities to aid in the transition to college.